eugenetriguba/lirc/docs/source/usage.rst

 The ``Client`` class takes in one optional keyword argument: connection.
 This connection must be a ``LircdConnection``.
-This connection, if not specified manually, will have default values that depend on the operating system you are on.
+This connection, if not specified manually, will have default values to connecting to lircd for the operating system you are using.
 So the simplest way to construct ``Client`` is with no arguments at all.

 .. code-block:: python